firepress-org/Code-Injection-for-Ghost-themes/README.md

 ## What is this?

-Under the **Code injection** section, users can insert their own code to overide the theme.
+🎨 Under the **Code injection** section, users can insert their own code to overide the theme.

 ![pic](/img/2018-04-01_10h04.jpg)

+🙈 I’m aware that this README needs **more love**.
+[Buzz me on Twitter ](https://twitter.com/askpascalandy) if you have any questions or comments.

 ## What does it means for the end-user?